-If you have never had a banh mi, it’s a Vietnamese sandwich with French influence, because, you know, that whole colonization thing.
-BÃ¡nh mÃ¬ is actually the Vietnamese word for “bread.”
+If you have never had a banh mi, it’s a Vietnamese sandwich with French influence.
+Banh mi is actually the Vietnamese word for “bread.”
 The sandwich is traditionally served on a small baguette with a crisp exterior, and soft interior.
 Over time, the banh mi sandwich developed into a really popular street food filled with various meats, cilantro, cucumber, pickled carrots and daikon, chile, mayo, and sometimes even pâté.

 While it’s traditional to serve on a baguette, I really prefer it on a brioche bun.
 The baguettes that we find in the US are a little too tough for comfortable sandwich eating and the brioche buns are so soft and flavorful.

 If your knife skills leave a little something to be desired, I recommend freezing the pork for a little bit before slicing.
 You can also always ask your butcher to do the slicing for you!
 You’re aiming for about 1/4″ in thickness.
 The pork should be marinated for at least 4 hours and up to 24 hours.

 Bread.
 If you’re a die hard purist, find your favorite French sandwich roll.
 I prefer brioche for this sandwich, but to each their own!
 Just make sure the bread is hearty enough to hold up to all the meat and fillings.

 Toppings.
 Traditionally the pickled element in the sandwich is daikon radish and carrot, but daikon can be tough to find so I opted for carrots.
-I like to use persian or baby cucumbers because they don’t have as many seeds as a garden cucumber.
+I like to use Persian or baby cucumbers because they don’t have as many seeds as a garden cucumber.
 You can also use English hothouse cucumbers.

-can i make this sandwich ahead of time?
+Can I make this sandwich ahead of time?

 You can absolutely slice your topping ingredients, make your spicy mayo, pickle your carrots, grill the pork (it reheats really well), but I don’t recommend assembling until you’re ready to serve!